 Ph.D. in Leadership Program Overview

-The Doctor of Philosophy in Leadership is designed to equip individuals for the highest level of scholarship and leadership in business, ministry, education, public service, healthcare, and non-profit organizations.
+The Doctor of Philosophy in Leadership, which is 100% online, is designed to equip individuals for the highest level of scholarship and performance across a wide range of professions including business, ministry, government, and non-profits.

 Program Learning Outcomes